ahmedkaludi/amp-enhancer/readme.txt

 == Description ==
 AMP Enhancer is a Compatibility Layer for Official AMP Plugin.

+== Features: ==

+== Popups : ==
+ * Multiple Popups functionality in AMP Pages.
+ * Display Popups based on Conditions such as Globally or Homepage.
+ * Show popups on every time page loads or after a specific time condition logic.
+ * Outputs AMP Compatible Code and Shortcodes of other plugins too.

 == Compatibilities: ==
 Third Party Plugins Supported Features are listed below :-